Mathieu-Schmerber/TwinSouls_prototype/Documentation/docs/gameplay/main-mechanic/Fusion-Repression.md

 >
 > 👁️ **Feedback : **The players can see the strong element taking over the weak element throughout the link.
 The strong element reaches the repressed [Twin](<../Twin.md>) while the weak element comes back to him as well, erasing the weak element presence.

-## ⚠️ General context
+## ⚠️ Ecosystem

-Even though the concepts of Fusion and Regression can be observed throughout the Link between both [Twin](<../Twin.md>)s, the cause of such an event does not result from [Twin](<../Twin.md>)s emitting elements but rather in the elements' effects combination.
+Even though the concepts of Fusion and Regression can be observed throughout the Link between both [Twin](<../Twin.md>), the cause of such an event is not [Twins](<../Twin.md>) emitting elements but rather the elements beiing combined into such effects.
+The [Link](<Link-concept.md>) could be seen as a way for both [Twin](<../Twin.md>) to constantly "attack" each other.

 As such, we could talk about a Fusion or a Regression whenever an effect combination is observed.
-The effect's combination actors could be [Twin](<../Twin.md>)s as well as elemental monsters or even elemental traps.
+The effect's combination actors could be [Twins](<../Twin.md>) as well as elemental monsters or whatever entity that is able to emit an element.

+Those principles linked with the [🎡 Elements equality wheel](<Elements-equality-wheel.md>) create a whole **ecosystem** in the game.

+**[Twins](<../Twin.md>) are not different beings in the game, they are just entities using the system's principles.**